MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 The first step to enable SSO for your bot resource is to configure it in the Azure AD.
 You can enable SSO for your app in two ways:

-- **Configure SSO using bot resource**: You can start by configuring your bot resource.
-Ensure that you've selected to create a new app ID, or you can use the ID of an app you've already registered.
+- **Configure SSO using bot resource**: You can start by configuring SSO for your bot resource, and enable SSO for your Azure AD app.
 You'll configure:

   - For bot resource: Messaging endpoint and OAuth connection.

   - For Azure AD app: App ID URI, scope and permissions, trusted client IDs, access token version, and client secret.

-- **Configure SSO using Azure AD app**: You can start by configuring your Azure AD app, and then use this app ID in the bot resource you'd configure for SSO.
+- **Configure SSO using Azure AD app**: You can start by configuring your Azure AD app, and then use this app ID in the bot resource when you enable SSO for it.
 You'll configure:

   - For Azure AD app: App ID URI, access token, trusted client IDs, access token version, and client secret.

   - For bot resource: Messaging endpoint and OAuth connection.

     > [!NOTE]